 Native Habitat

 Green anacondas are native to the northern regions of South America.
-They are most abundant in the Orinoco basin in Columbia, the Amazon River basin in Brazil, and the flooded Llanos grasslands in Venezuela.
+They are most abundant in the Orinoco basin in Colombia, the Amazon River basin in Brazil, and the flooded Llanos grasslands in Venezuela.
 They are also found in Ecuador, Peru, Bolivia, Guyana, Paraguay, French Guiana, and Trinidad.

 Green anacondas generally live in tropical rainforests and tend to prefer shallow, slow-moving waters, such as streams, rivers and flooded grasslands.
 They spend most of their time in the water but are also found on land in thick vegetation, often in trees.